Concluding session of our webinar series on “Local climate leadership in times of COVID-19: The case for collaborative action and national support”

 It will feature concrete cases of collaborative climate action and local climate leadership from Tbilisi in Georgia and from Hermosillo in Mexico.
 We are glad to confirm

-Mr. Giga Gigashvili, Head of the Municipal Department of Climate Protection, Municipality of Tbilisi, Georgia, and
+Mr. Giga Gigashvili, Head of the Municipal Department of Environmental Protection, Municipality of Tbilisi, Georgia, and

 Ms. Guadalupe Peñúñuri, General Director of the Municipal Institute for Planning, Municipality of Hermosillo, Mexico,